 Sooo you might not want to hear this, but there are definitely bugs hiding in your home, whether you see them or not.
-Normally it’s no big deal, a few beneficial bug-eating spiders here or there.
+Normally it’s no big deal, a few beneficial spiders here or there.
 But sometimes you’re not so lucky, and your hidden bugs are a costly problem just waiting to happen.
 Food, water, and shelter—these are the reasons bugs move indoors, and because our homes provide all three, every household has at least a few critters crawling around somewhere.

-The next time you’re doing a deep clean, make sure to pull your appliances out from the wall.
+The next time you’re doing a deep clean, make sure to pull your appliances out from the wall, too.
 Not only does grime collect here that can cause pest issues later, but there’s a good chance bugs have already set up shop there.
 Crumbs, darkness, privacy, and often moisture are in great supply behind and under appliances like fridges and dishwashers, making them a common hideout for roaches, flies, ants, and other hungry insects.

 Don’t be surprised if you find bugs inside your fridge, too—yep, you read that right: inside!
 It’s not uncommon for fruit flies and roaches to crawl inside your fridge, feast and breed for a few days, and then sneak out when you’re not looking.